Decoder07/hms-callkit-demo/README.md

 ### Setup 100ms token service

 100ms token service takes care of joining room once you receive a call or you wish to call someone.
-We will need an authentication token to join the room which we will also send to other peer through payload by which the receiver can also join the room
+We will need an authentication token to join the room which we will also send to other peer through payload by which the receiver can also join the room.
+You can find the code for this in `join_service.dart`.

 Here's the code for this: